hermanwongkm/AlgoPratice/readme.md

 Solution: if the service times are (2,5,1,3), if we schedule in the given order, the total waiting time is0+(2)+(2+5)+(2+5+l) = 17.
 We notice that, 2 is repeated for all of the entries.
 Thus, it makes intuitive sense to sort it and have the smallest one first.

 Code: [Minimize wait time](./[Greedy]MinimizeWaitTime.java)

+---

+Question 3

+*Interval covering problem*

+Question: You are given a set of intervals.
+Your job is to help him minimize the number of visits he makes.
+In each visit, he can check on all the tasks taking place at the time of the visit.

+Solution: Sort it by end time.
+Pick the first end time and compare it against the rest.
+If the start time is before the endtime, we proceed.
+It means that the choosen endtime will cover it.
+This is because, it is sorted by end time, thus, the second endtime will definitely be after the current endtime.
+Thus, if the second start time is later than the current end time, it will be within the interval. e.g. [1,3], [2,4].
+4 will definitely be behind 3.
+If the second start time 2, is less than the current end time, it means it will happen to until at least end of current end time.

+For the given example, [1,2],[2,3],[3,4],[2,3],[3,4],[4,5], after sorting on right endpoints we get [1,2],[2,3],[2,3],[3,4],[3,4],[4,5], The leftmost right endpoint is 2, which covers the first three intervals.
+Therefore, we select 2, and as we iterate, we see it covers [1,2],[2,3],[2,3], When we get to [3,4], we select its right endpoint, i.e., 4.
+This covers [3, 4], [3, 4], [4, 5].
+There are no remaining intervals, so (2, 4] is a minimum set of points covering all intervals.

 **Common String problems**